Complex recipe for Sutarfeni, now made super easy and yes…… baked or air fried!

 To make the Baked Sutarfeni-

 - Combine all the ingredients listed under sugar syrup on medium heat.
-Stir just until the sugar is dissolved and remove from heat.
+Stir until the sugar is dissolved and the syrup is of a single thread consistency, about 222 to 225 degrees Fahrenheit.
 Let the syrup cool.

 - Preheat the oven to 200 degrees Fahrenheit.In a ziplock bag or a bowl, gently combine the 3 cups of kataifi with the one teaspoon ghee to coat the strands of dough with ghee.
 The dough needs to be covered if you are not using it right away or it will dry.